In this post, we will look at the world of the African wild dog. This lean longed legged carnivore is built for speed and endurance.

-The muzzle is heavy, huge rounded ears and dark eyes.
+The muzzle is heavy, with huge rounded ears and dark eyes.

 Blotched - black, white, and tan.
-This varies between individuals and across geographically areas.
-White tail tip.
+This varies between individuals and across geographical areas.
+The tail has a white tip.

-They use to live in the Northern and Southern Savanna.
+They used to live in the Northern and Southern Savanna.

 Like most African animals they tend to rest in the shade during the hottest part of the day.

-The African wild dog require vast ranges to roam.
+These African carnivores requires vast ranges to roam.